Lostes-Burger/MinecraftTcpRouter/README.md

 # Minecraft TCP Router

-MineRoute is a lightweight, domain-based TCP router for Minecraft servers.
+Minecraft TCP Router is a lightweight, domain-based TCP router for Minecraft servers.
 It listens for incoming Minecraft connections and routes them to different servers based on the domain the client connected with – all without modifying packets or acting as a full Minecraft proxy.

 ## Why not use a normal Proxy like Velocity or Bungeecord